dkettchen/trans_standard_sizing/survey_questionnaire.md

+# Before starting the survey, make sure you have:
+- a measuring tape, or some other means of taking your measurements (ex. string and a ruler)
+- some time (TODO estimate)
+- (optionally) someone to help you take your measurements

+# Questionnaire

 **Please confirm that you fit the requirements to participate in this survey:**
 - you are trans
 - you are over 18